-the venue sits within the Westminster Cumulative impact Zone, the Police are concerned that the venue will add to the cumulative impact in an already very demanding area.
+As such, the Police are concerned that the venue may add to the cumulative impact in an already demanding area.

-It therefore may be a decision for the Licensing Sub-Committee to determine whether the applicant has demonstrated any exceptional circumstances that would allow to depart from policy.
+It will therefore be a decision for the Licensing Sub-Committee to determine whether the applicant has demonstrated any exceptional circumstances that would allow to depart from policy.